sharmaeklavya2/blog-source/content/posts/dream1.md

 walks up to us, claiming to be an agent of Saraswati.
 He claims that Elsa and Anna have been chosen by God to complete holy quests.
 He offers monetary remuneration to Elsa and Anna's advisor.
-The advisor cries, "What will I do with money?
+The advisor cries, "Just giving me money won't help.
 You took away my best PhD students.
-I may have to restart my experiments from scratch.
+I'll have to restart my experiments from scratch.
 How will I get [tenure](https://en.wikipedia.org/wiki/Academic_tenure) now?"

 Disclaimer: I'm not a religious person or a Frozen fan.
 Then why were Saraswati and Elsa in my dreams?
 I have no idea.
-Also, I don't think tenure works like that.
+Also, that's not how tenure works.